Life Insurance 101

 Permanent(also known as lifetime) is purchased with whole life, universal life, variable life, and annuities.

 Life insurance policy types vary by company.
 You should pick the plan that best matches your budget and needs.
+Not what your family or friends recommend.
 You can request brochures and proposals that will provide policy features.

 Permanent life insurance is noticeably more expensive than term life.
 Many companies offer permanent plans as a tool for investing.
 Before you consider a permanent policy for investing, I recommend getting an opinion from a fee-only financial planner.